sofa13/csi4107_a2/Report.md

 For step 2 we added more features and trained the same classifiers in order to try to improve the classification results.
 We added the use of emoticons from the texts as features, and punctuation marks such as ! and ?.
 We also added the number of positive words and negative words in the tweets as features.
 To get the list of positive and negative words we tried two resources: [General Inquirer](http://www.site.uottawa.ca/~diana/csi4107/A2_2016.htm) and [SentiWordNet](http://sentiwordnet.isti.cnr.it/).

-Again we used an evaluation technique called 10-fold cross validation, available in Weka, and then applied three classifiers from Weka: SVM (SMO in Weka), Naive Bayes, and Decision Trees (J48 in Weka).
+Again, we used an evaluation technique and classifiers as step 1.

 ## Results

+We applied three classifiers from Weka: SVM (SMO in Weka), Naive Bayes, and Decision Trees (J48 in Weka).

-Discuss what classification method and feature representation led to the best results
+The classification methods Naive Bayes and feature representation the following led to the best results are as follows:

-- Submit your report and your best results for each message in a file Results.txt
-- Submit your assignment as a zip file, including programs, Report file, and the Result.txt file through the Blackboard Learn.
-Only one partner in a team needs to submit.